Transcript: Views, Kamma, Judgment

 The starting point is view.
 Yeah.
 So at the very least, if you’re going to do something stupid, at least be reminding yourself while you’re doing it, this is stupid.
 It sounds like a small thing and it sounds counterintuitive, but it’s actually very huge.

 The last thing you want to do is say, “…well, it seems I’m going to do it, so I should try to find a way that it’s wholesome.”
 Just don’t do that.
-Just the whole time you’re doing, say, “yeah, this is not good.
+Just the whole time you’re doing, say, “Yeah, this is not good.
 Yeah, I’m doing this out of craving, this is unwholesome.
 It’d be better if I saw some way out of it …but I don’t.
 It seems I’m still doing it, but I’m going to regret it in the morning.”
 It’s actually a way better state of affairs, because then you’re continuing to build that knowledge of the four noble truths.
 And when you inevitably suffer, it won’t be a surprise.
 You’re like, “There it is!
 I called it.”

 And this is what’s kind of backwards about the way that the world sees things.
 In most terms, the world puts emphasis on results, so it’s more about the thing you do rather than the intention.
 The Buddhist teaching shows you that the mind precedes everything, so the intention is the most important thing.

-If your intention is not to pretend that it’s a good thing or not to enjoy it, if you’re actually going, “yeah, it seems that this is a bad habit,” then you know.
+If your intention is not to pretend that it’s a good thing or not to enjoy it, if you’re actually going, “Yeah, it seems that this is a bad habit,” then you know.
 You don’t have the intention to enjoy it or to gloss over.

 There’s a correlation for stream enterers.
 It is said that they can’t intentionally hide a fault.
 They acknowledge it as a fault.
 They try to make amends and they vow to do better in the future.
 And it might seem like a little thing, like, “wait, they’re still messing up.”
 Yes, they’re messing up all the time, everywhere, throughout every aspect of their life.

-You read it throughout the vinya.
+You read it throughout the Vinaya.
 They’re a complete and utter mess.
 Some of them are still alcoholics, some of them are involved in all sorts of shenanigans.
-It’s just filled with monastics who have some level of attainment, who are still screwing up, but the thing they can’t do is say, “well, that was a good idea.
+It’s just filled with monastics who have some level of attainment, who are still screwing up, but the thing they can’t do is say, “Well, that was a good idea.
 It just didn’t turn out right.”
-No, they say, “that was a bad idea, and I’m sorry I did it,” and they may still continue to do it.
+No, they say, “That was a bad idea, and I’m sorry I did it,” and they may still continue to do it.
 But this is the understanding of a stream enterer.
 And the understanding of an enlightened being is there is nothing worse than a lie.
 And if something is unwholesome, you know it’s unwholesome.

 You never want to tell yourself that it’s actually for your benefit or it’s actually pleasurable, or it’s actually the right thing to do.
 You just keep telling yourself, no, that wasn’t the right thing to do, and you’ll be right.
 That’s the thing you get to.
 That’s what it means, right view.
 You get to be right the whole time.

-That was a bad idea.
+“That was a bad idea.
 I said it was a bad idea.
-I feel bad about it.
+I feel bad about it.”
 And yeah, this is the power of honesty and right view.
 It makes even your bad habits generate motivation towards enlightenment.

-It’s worse karma to be lying to yourself, but it’s also very bad karma to be talking other people into doing something bad.
+It’s worse kamma to be lying to yourself, but it’s also very bad kamma to be talking other people into doing something bad.
 And it can really sting before you really get a handle on the suffering of a particular activity.
 And you find yourself talking with people like, “Oh, yeah, it’s so great.
 Oh, you should really get into it.”
 And afterwards, you might start to move away from it.

 You’d be like, “Wait, that really wasn’t so good.
 That really wasn’t beneficial.”
 But you have all of this kamma.
 You have talked the other person into it.
-And even as you move away and you’re like, “that’s really not good for me.
+And even as you move away and you’re like, “That’s really not good for me.
 It’s not good for anyone.”

-You’ve made all that karma of talking the other person into it.
+You’ve made all that kamma of talking the other person into it.
 And if they are now trapped in that particular bad habit, you can’t get them out.
 They have their own kamma and their own path, and so you’re trapped by that.
 You talk them into something that wasn’t for their benefit.

 So you have to just watch them as they go through that horrible cycle on their own and maybe never get out of it.
 These are the dangers that we see where cultivating wrong view can lead to wrong speech.
 Giving people bad advice and pointing them in the wrong direction.
 When you look over the amount of time and the amount of suffering that’s generated, that’s way more suffering than just you doing it yourself.
 Because when you’re doing something bad yourself, once you stop, the suffering stops.